The Five Love Languages

 Why Counselling?

 Perhaps you feel as though you are losing control, that life is delivering more than you can handle or you feel broken beyond repair.
 It may be that your life feels empty and the future looks hopeless.
 It is not unusual to experience feelings like these.
 Often it can be difficult to manage these types of feelings or to believe that things will ever change.
 Perhaps you are dissatisfied with personal relationships or in your job.
-I offer a safe and confidential space to explore, reflect and grapple with the issues that impact upon your life.
+We offer a safe and confidential space to explore, reflect and grapple with the issues that impact upon your life.

 The prospect of beginning therapy might feel unnerving especially if this is your first experience of personal counselling.
 The counselling process can be powerful and transformative.
-It might be difficult to make those first steps into personal counselling but I will work with you at your pace to ensure that you feel safe, supported and heard.
+It might be difficult to make those first steps into personal counselling but we will work with you at your pace to ensure that you feel safe, supported and heard.

 What to Expect

-I am a member of the British Association for Counselling and Psychotherapy and practice in line with their ethical guidelines for counselling and psychotherapy.
+All counsellors at Cherry Orchard Therapy are members of the British Association for Counselling and Psychotherapy and practice in line with their ethical guidelines for counselling and psychotherapy.
 You can read those guidelines by visiting www.bacp.co.uk

 "Learning to live with your emotions is rather like learning to surf on a rough ocean.
 At first you feel at the mercy of the unpredictable waves… We learn to surf the ocean by learning about the laws of the water and by allowing our body to become one with the waves so that we can let them carry us forward."